Black Female Leadership Development Institute (BFLDI)

 - Global Awareness

 Dress code is casual.
 Some virtual sessions will require business or more formal attire, which will be communicated, as necessary.
 Please see the dress code policy for further details (which will be received during orientation).

-The start of the 2020-2021 program for students will begin in August 2020 with the virtual summer summit.
 Virtual sessions will follow in September with bi-weekly Wednesday sessions and monthly Saturday Leadership Institutes workshops.